 Submissions should be prepared according to the MLA Style Manual and Guide to Scholarly Publishing, and should be sent electronically, in Word, to firstname.lastname@example.org.
 They should be written in English, Spanish, French or German; when text in another language is quoted, translations into English should be provided.
 In general, articles should not exceed 10,000 words in length, and should be of at least 4,000 words.
 The JMMLA does not review articles that have been submitted to other journals.
 In the event that an essay includes materials (e.g., quotations that exceed fair use, illustrations, charts, other graphics) that have been taken from another source, the author must obtain written permission to reproduce them in print and electronic formats.
-You must be a current member of the MMLA in order for an article to be accepted for publication.

 Here is a concise JMMLA Style Sheet for your convenience.